 Lemon balm may potentially interact with the following medications:

-Sedatives, thyroid medications -- Lemon balm may interact with sedatives and thyroid medications.
+Sedatives and thyroid medications: Lemon balm may interact with sedatives and thyroid medications.
 If you are taking sedatives (for insomnia or anxiety) or medications to regulate your thyroid, ask your doctor before taking lemon balm.

-HIV medications -- It is not clear whether lemon balm interacts with antiretroviral agents.
-At this time, avoid use of lemon balm if you're taking medication for HIV.
+HIV medications: It is not clear whether lemon balm interacts with antiretroviral agents.
+At this time, avoid use of lemon balm if you are taking medication for HIV.

 Awad R, Levac D, Cybulska P, Merali Z, Trudeau VL, Arnason JT.
 Effects of traditionally used anxiolytic botanicals on enzymes of the gamma-aminobutyric acid (GABA) system.
 Can J Physiol Pharmacol.
 2007 Sep;85(9):933-42.

 Ballard CG, O'Brien JT, Reichelt K, Perry EK.
 Aromatherapy as a safe and effective treatment for the management of agitation in severe dementia: the results of a double-blind, placebo-controlled trial with Melissa.
 J Clin Psychiatry.
 2002;63(7):553-8.